Single Female traveler here.

 From the camp site I also walked (the next day) towards Stiniva bay, but it was way too crowded - instead from there I took the signed path to Smricevica beach (next to Stiniva) which is much better and quieter (split in two sides divided by rocks you can walk on).

-As social as I am and into meeting locals also, I was only able to have a nice chat with a girl working in a souvenir shop in Komiza. about 2 years ago
+As social as I am and into meeting locals also, I was only able to have a nice chat with a girl working in a souvenir shop in Komiza. over 2 years ago

 The first day I felt very lazy